Fujifilm FinePix

 Fujifilm FinePix MX-700, the first camera of the FinePix series, released in 1998.

 The Fujifilm FinePix products are a line of digital cameras produced by Fujifilm.
 They include compact point and shoot models, tough, waterproof models, bridge digital cameras, digital SLRs and mirrorless cameras.
 Many use Fujifilm's proprietary Super CCD technology sensors and CMOS sensors for high-end models.

+The range is no longer readily used by Fujifilm.